Weird Western: Games

 Deadlands, first published by Pinnacle Entertainment Group in 1996, originated as a role-playing game which combines the Western and horror genres with steampunk elements.
 It is set in an alternate 1870s America and draws heavily on gothic horror conventions and old Native American lore to derive its sense of the supernatural.
 Characters can get involved in situations ranging from bank heists to shoot-outs involving vampires and zombies over the course of their adventures.

+The Japanese RPG series Wild Arms, although set in a world of its own, distinctively draws notable inspiration from the Wild West imagery and combines it with magical and fantasy elements which are typical to the genre.

+Damnation (2009) is set in alternate universe where the American Civil War was prolonged indefinitely due to advanced steam technology, with the player being tasked with stopping the army of a mad inventor bent on taking over the country.

 Undead Nightmare (2010), an expansion to Red Dead Redemption (2010), is a horror Western video game.
 It tells the tale of an undead outbreak that has spread across the frontier.
 Other fantasy elements are new weapons such as holy water, and new mythical mounts, which include a unicorn and the Four Horses of the Apocalypse.
 Its sequel, Red Dead Redemption 2, features a number of minor Easter eggs for the player to discover, such as UFOs and the remains of a giant hominid.

 Weird West (2022) is a top-down action role-playing game with elements of the immersive sim genre, with randomized elements through each playthrough.

-Hard West (2015) is a turn-based tactical and strategic video game, as well as its sequel - Hard West 2 (2022).
+Hard West (2015) is a turn-based tactical and strategic video game, as well as its sequel, Hard West 2 (2022).

 Hunt: Showdown is a multiplayer PvPvE FPS video game.

+Evil West (2022) is a third-person shooter with hack and slash and role-playing game elements.